Chapter 7: Triptidipa Prakaranam – Light on Supreme Satisfaction

 Indra said, “Sir, this instruction also seems to have some defect because in sleep we seem to be nothing, so the Atman would be nothing.”

 “Oh.
 Stay here another five years.”
-Brahma reduced the punishment from thirty-two years to five.
+Prajapati reduced the punishment from thirty-two years to five.
 Indra had to stay for a hundred and one years for this final instruction.

-“Now I shall tell you what the Atman is,” said Brahma.
+“Now I shall tell you what the Atman is,” said Prajapati.